chuksoo/Data-Engineering-Portfolio/README.md

-# Machine-Learning-Portfolio
+# Data-Engineering-Portfolio
-This portfolio contains my ongoing and completed machine learning projects.
+This portfolio contains my ongoing and completed data engineering projects.
 The table also shows my technical skills and tools used for the projects.